Home » Biblical Meanings » Biblical Meaning Of Peacock

 In Hinduism and Buddhism, the peacock is also a revered creature with deep spiritual meaning.
 In Hinduism, the peacock is the mount (vehicle) of Lord Kartikeya, the god of war.
 The peacock’s pride, beauty, and association with the monsoon rains make it a fitting companion for this powerful deity.

-See Also: Biblical Meaning Of Possum
+See Also: Biblical Meaning Of Plantain In The Dream

 In Buddhism, the peacock is a symbol of compassion, kindness, and the transformation from ignorance to enlightenment.
 The peacock’s ability to eat poisonous snakes without harm is seen as a metaphor for the Buddhist’s journey from suffering to liberation.
 Peacock feathers are often used in Buddhist rituals and ceremonies to represent these spiritual qualities.